bantuerfei0/attiny85-snake/README.md

 Alright!
 Today I should figure out how I want to handle input/advancing the game.

 OK!
 Just learned about how to do interrupts in pure C- sweet.

+### 1/5/2025

+You know, I forgot that AVR had libraries for most of this i.e. registers, interrupts, etc.

+I'm going to try and stick with doing it with minimal libraries so I understand what's going on... but I still feel a bit silly.